 When the hand ends, because some player runs out of tiles or the layout is blocked with no further plays possible.
-If a player runs out of tiles (or that player's team) is considered the winner of that deal.
-If it is blocked the player or team with least points on dominoes remaining in hand is considered the winner.
+If a player runs out of tiles, that player (or that player's team) is considered the winner of that deal.
+If the game is blocked the player or team with fewest points on tiles remaining in hand is considered the winner.
 The winning player or team scores the total of the pips on the tiles remaining in the opponents' hands, rounded up or down to the nearest multiple of five.
-For example, in a two-player game a losing hand with just the [1-2] would round to five points, while [1-1] would round down to zero points.
+For example, in a two-player game a losing hand with just the [1-2] would round up to five points, while [1-1] would round down to zero points.

 The game is played for an agreed upon number of points, usually 250 points for two players and 200 points with three or four players.

-You will find many local variations as to how to pick the first player for a hand, what tiles can be lead, what score to play to, and the size of the hands.
+You will find many local variations as to how to pick the first player for a hand, what tiles can be led, what score to play to, and the size of the hands.
 These are not significant changes in the basic game.
 One European source gives this table for the size of the hands: